Esri/arcgis-gitops/README.md

 ## Instructions

 The workflows designed to be used together to achieve a specific goal are grouped into *templates*.
-The templates are organized by cloud provider and ArcGIS application.

 Refer to the READMEs of the cloud platform templates for specific usage instructions: